Last Updated: 12/13/23 | December 13th, 2023

 - Near lots of great restaurants

-Beds from $26 CAD per night, privates from $78 CAD per night.
+Beds from 40 CAD per night, private rooms from 89 CAD per night.

 Book Your Trip to Toronto: Logistical Tips and Tricks